markgono/til/sql/coalesce.md

 The SQL coalesce operator can groom null values into a valid operand for a condition.

-Useful for where you want to include these rows in the output
+> Useful for where you want to include these rows in the output

+# Usage

 ```sql
 SELECT name FROM Customer WHERE COALESCE(refferer,0) != 2